ora0600/confluent_protobuf_playground/ReadME.md

 ![alt terminals](img/topicviewer_schema.png)

 Click on validate and save.
 Now we have version 2.
 Producer is still running.
 Enter new records and see what is happening.
-Of course we do have the new column in our code, but could produce?
+Of course we do have the new column in our code, but could you still produce?
-Yes, this should work, because protobuf field are all optional.
+Yes, this should work, because protobuf field are all optional and the new one too.

 ![alt terminals](img/topicviewer_messages.png)